Aljazeialkaabi/daah/_pages/digital-narrative.md

 <h1> ChatGPT <h1>

 <p>
 As a 19 year old Interactive Media student with minors in Film and New Media and Design, I think digital literacy is something I use every day without always thinking of it as a skill.
-I already know how to use tools like Google Drive, Canva, Adobe programs, p5.js, GitHub, and social media, but I am realizing that knowing how to use a tool is not the same as understanding how it affects the way I create and communicate.
+I already know how to use tools like Google Drive, Canva, Adobe programs, p5.js, GitHub, and social media, but I am realizing that knowing how to use a tool is not the same as understanding how it affects the way I create and communicate
 <p>

 <p>